 Visit Villa Monastero, Varenna

-Many hotels and businesses are closed in Varenna during the winter but the Villa Monastero, house- museum of an eccentric art collector is open to tourists on Sundays during the winter.
+Many hotels and businesses are closed in Varenna during the winter but the Villa Monastero, house- museum of an eccentric art collector is open to tourists often on Sundays during the winter.

 Wine and food tasting in Valtellina

 Bordering Switzerland, the valley of Valtellina is known for its skiing, its hot spring spas, its cheeses ( in particular Bitto) its wines and specialty dishes like pizzochieri, sciat, and gnocchi bianchi.